Bestial Devastation (1985)

 sections.
 Despite later claims that the guitars were out of tune, the sound is perfect and the production is raw.
 The drumming

 is sort of hollow, which suits the razor-sharp guitar tone very well.
 It's hard to describe, but the differences between Morbid Visions and Schizophrenia are similar to

-those between Slayer's Hell Awaits and Reign in Blood.
+those between Slayer's Hell Awaits and Reign in

-be honest, it is not very tough to see how Max's vocal style influenced bands that came later, especially Beherit.
+To be honest, it is not very tough to see how Max's vocal style influenced bands that came later, especially Beherit.

 for the songs, themselves, the band really did a disservice to this album, by later claiming the only worthwhile piece of

 music on here was "Troops of Doom".
 While that song is fine, it is no more important than many of the other great songs that

 are found on this record.
 Judging by their later efforts, it's no surprise that they prefer something with a mid-tempo riff,